what is therapeutic drug monitoring?

 Monitoring antiepileptic drugs

 There are now 19 anti-epileptic drugs licensed for the management of patients with epilepsy in the UK and up to a further five new drugs can be expected to be licensed within the next four to five years.
 During the past 10-20 years therapeutic monitoring of anti-epileptic drugs has served to substantially enhance the management of patients with epilepsy because drug administration (prescriptions) can be individualised.

 We provide a therapeutic drug monitoring (TDM) assay service for antiepileptic drugs (AEDs) and a pharmacokinetic consultation service (looking at how drugs distribute in the blood over time) to help individualise patient drug therapy.
 We carry out detailed pharmacokinetic investigation of individual patients who have experienced an unusual clinical response to drugs during therapy or following overdose.

-The Unit is accredited by Clinical Pathology Accreditation (CPA) UK Ltd and equipped with state-of-the-art automated analytical equipment.
+The Unit is accredited by United Kingdom Accreditation Service (UKAS) (registration number 8353) and equipped with state-of-the-art automated analytical equipment.
 We provide a specialist AED analytical service to the National Hospital for Neurology and Neurosurgery, University College Hospitals NHS Trust, and to many hospitals and organisation throughout the UK and from Europe.